bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 // Create a book
 var createdBook = await bookService.CreateBookAsync(new CreateBookDto("New Book3", BookType.Adventure, DateTime.Now, 10.0f));

-// Get a list of books
-var books = await bookService.GetBooksAsync();
+// Get a list of books => The result should be a list of 3 books. var books = await bookService.GetBooksAsync();

 Console.ReadLine(); // Set here a breakpoint to see the results